neuefische/web-exercises/sessions/backend-basics/routes/README.md

 ## Development

+### CodeSandbox

+This project is Node.js application so there is nothing to view in the "Browser" tab.
+Please select the "Tests" tab to check your progress.

+### Local development

 To run project commands locally, you need to install the dependencies using `npm i` first.

 You can then use the following commands: